-\triangle The general warning lamp lights up yellow - An operating safety (warning) message was detected.
-This is also shown on the matrix display. Ę The engine warning lamp lights up/flashes yellow - The engine control unit has detected a fault. ((ABS)) The ABS lamp lights up/flashes yellow - ABS is not active.
-The ABS lamp also lights up when an error is detected.
-(TC) The TC lamp lights up/flashes yellow - Traction control is not enabled or is currently intervening.
+$\triangle$ The general warning lamp lights up yellow - An operating safety (warning) message was detected.
+This is also shown on the matrix display. Ę, The engine warning lamp lights up/flashes yellow - The engine control unit has detected a fault. ((ABS)) The ABS lamp lights up/flashes yellow - ABS is not active.
+The ABS lamp also lights up when a fault is detected.
+(TC) The TC lamp lights up/flashes yellow - The motorcycle traction control is not enabled or is currently intervening.
 The TC lamp also lights up when an error is detected.
+In addition, the TC lamp flashes if the HHC (optional) is active. (~) The cruise control system lamp lights up yellow - The cruise control system function is switched on, but the speed control is not active.